First-Year Students & Families

 Office hours are Monday through Friday: 9:00AM to 12:00PM and 1:00PM to 4:00PM.
 DartCard Office is closed on weekends, evenings, and College observed holidays.
 Campus Billing and DartCard Services is located on the main level of McNutt Hall in room 103.

 When you are on campus to obtain your ID card, you must bring another form of picture ID with you (driver's license, passport, etc) for verification.

 Learn how to submit a photo for your ID Card.

 ID Card Financial Accounts

-Entering first year students are pre-assigned to the Ivy Standard plan for New Student Orientation and through the Fall Term.
+Entering first year students are pre-assigned to the Ivy Unlimited plan for New Student Orientation and through the Fall Term.
 Your meal plan becomes effective when you move into the residence hall upon arrival for your Pre-Orientation program (if appropriate) or New Student Orientation.
 The Orientation dining plan enables you to participate in all Special Catered Events throughout Orientation.

 If the Dining Dollars portion of the undergraduate dining plan is exceeded, dining transactions can still be made using your Dartmouth ID Card through the DDS Charging account.
-Also, if dining transactions take place when the dining plan is not active, such as during interim or outside of an academic term, DDS charging ca still be used.
+Also, if dining transactions take place when the dining plan is not active, such as during interim or outside of an academic term, DDS charging can still be used.